 Best 3 Person Tents

-Mountain Hardwear Vision 3
+1. Mountain Hardwear Vision 3

 Inside of the Vision 3 are four mesh pockets and these can be used to store all types of gear and accessories.
 Plus, there are two dry-entry full-size vestibules that sport dual-sliders.

-At just under six pounds, this is certainly not the lightest three-person tent in the world.
+At just under six pounds, this is certainly not the lightest three-person design in the world.
 Now, six pounds may not sound like much but if you are going on a multi-day trip on foot, small amounts can add up very quickly.

 Thanks to the full mesh canopy and the oversized mesh doors, proper ventilation of the Vision 3 is not difficult to achieve.
 Plus, with the mesh walls, you can experience a 360-degree view of the outdoors.